keziah55/save_plot/README.md

 occasionally I've accidentally overwritten a graph or run something only to find I forgot to tell it to save the graph.

-SavePlot allows you to create a SavePlot object, telling it whether to save or show the figure.
+SavePlot allows you to create a SavePlot object, telling it whether to save (`True`) or show (`False`) the figure.
 Then, when the actual plotting is required, you simply call SavePlot.plot(plt).

+When saving, if the file already exists, SavePlot will prompt you to overwrite/rename.
+This behaviour can be overridden by setting `auto_overwrite=True` in the SavePlot.plot args.
+The default format is pdf.
+This can also be changed in the SavePlot.plot args.

+Output to stdout can be supressed by stating `mode='quiet'` when creating the object.

-## Example
+## Example - saving a plot
 ```python

 import matplotlib.pyplot as plt